 The City has targeted specific land use districts for attainable housing.
-Table HG-21 below identifies these land use districts and provides for the maximum density with a density bonuses by land use category and attainable housing development type level of affordability.
-The density bonus shall be applied based on a pro rata share (percentage) the proportion of affordable and/or community attainable housing provided within the proposed development.
+Table HG-1 identifies these land use districts and provides density bonuses by land use category and level of affordability.
+The density bonus shall be applied based on the proportion of attainable housing provided within the proposed development.
 This Strategy shall not be interpreted to provide a density bonus for any market rate housing.

-For example, if 50 percent of the housing proposed meets the standards for the categories below in Table HG-1, 50 percent of the density bonus could be applied to 50 percent of the project.
-This Strategy shall not be interpreted to provide the density bonus based on the application or inclusion of market rate housing.
+For example, if 50 percent of the housing proposed meets the standards for the categories in Table HG-1, the density bonus could be applied to 50 percent of the project.

-The City has established a reserves a density bonus allocation (density bonus) of 500 dwelling units that may be allocated applied during the planning horizon.
-The reserve density Bonus units may be allocated approved by the City Council upon recommendation by the Planning Commission at the time of rezoning and/or site plan/preliminary plat review.
-Standards for the application of the reserve density, including the implementation, shall be provided in the Land Development Code.
-Any attainable housing bonus approved by the City shall count against the reserve density bonus allocation.
-The City Council may modify this number the total allocation as part of a comprehensive plan amendment.
+The City reserves a density bonus allocation of 500 dwelling units that may be applied during the planning horizon.
+Bonus units may be approved by the City Council upon recommendation by the Planning Commission at the time of rezoning and/or site plan/preliminary plat review.
+Any attainable housing bonus approved by the City shall count against the reserve.
+The City Council may modify the total allocation as part of a comprehensive plan amendment.
 Standards for the application of the reserve density, including the implementation, are provided in the Land Development Code.

-Table HG-21: Attainable Housing - Maximum Density (dwelling units per gross acre) with Density Bonus
+Table HG-1: Attainable Housing - Maximum Density with Density Bonus